cake-lab/ARCADE/README.md

 | `data/sessions/` | Captured sessions |
 | `data/3D_models/` | 3D models |

-For a detailed breakdown of server modules—handlers, workers, state, config, and how to extend them.
+>For a detailed breakdown of server modules—handlers, workers, state, config, and how to extend them.
+See [README.md](src/server/README.md).
->**Detailed breakdown of server modules:** See [README.md](src/server/README.md).

 ## Installation